Using Mathics3 from your code¶

 Mathics3 Results as Python Objects¶

-In the last section we passed a string to session.evaluate() we passed a string.
-That string was scanned and parsed, before it was evaluated.
+In the last section, we passed a string to session.evaluate() we passed a string.
+That string was scanned and parsed before it was evaluated.
 (See the section below for what goes on in scanning and parsing.)

-As before, we need a MathicsSession
+As before, we need a MathicsSession session object as a scratchpad

-area to save results, and to lookup previous definitions and results.
+area to save results, and to look up previous definitions and results.

 # This is the same as before